linera-io/depin-map-reduce-demo/README.md

 An edge chain must also be created.

 ```
-export EDGE_CHAIN="$(linera open-chain --initial-balance 50 | tail -n 1)"
+export EDGE_CHAIN="$(linera open-chain --initial-balance 50 | sed '2q;d')"
 ```

-The application must then be deployed on both chains.
-The root chain already has the application, because it was used to create the application.
-The edge chain must then request the root chain for it.
+The application must then be deployed on the root chain.

 ```
 export APP_ID="$(linera project publish-and-create .)"
-# Send request from edge chain to root chain
-linera request-application "$APP_ID" --requester-chain-id "$EDGE_CHAIN"
-# Receive the request and send a reply from the root chain
-linera process-inbox "$ROOT_CHAIN"
-# Handle the reply to complete registration on the edge chain
-linera process-inbox "$EDGE_CHAIN"
 ```

 To interact with the application, a node service must be kept running

 ```
-linera service &
+linera service --port 8080 &
 ```

 Values can be submitted to the edge chain using GraphQL